The General Election Campaign Will Restart On Friday Following The Manchester Attack

 “The British people are united in their resolve that terror will not prevail," said Labour leader Jeremy Corbyn.
 "It will not prevent us going about our daily lives or derail our democratic process.
 Resuming democratic debate and campaigning is an essential mark of the country’s determination to defend our democracy and the unity that the terrorists have sought to attack."

-Conservative campaign sources said they would ask their candidates to wait until after a national minute's silence, expected to take place on Thursday morning, had been observed before starting door-to-door campaigning.
+Conservative campaign sources said they would ask their candidates to wait until after a national minute's silence, which will take place on Thursday morning, had been observed before starting door-to-door campaigning.

 Corbyn and prime minister Theresa May agreed in the early hours of Monday morning to take the incredibly rare step of suspending all campaigning, just a fortnight before election day, as the scale of the attack became clear.
 Other parties then followed their lead.